KataTech/katatech.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a 3rd-year undergrad studying Math & CS at Rice University.
-My research interests are in AI/ML, optimal transport, and graph representation learning.
+I am a undergrad junior studying Math & CS at Rice University.

+Broadly speaking, my research interests are in AI/ML, optimal transport, and networks.
+I am especially drawn to mathematically-driven solutions to pressing challenges in healthcare, medicine, and society.

-Currently, I am advised by [Dr. Cesar Uribe](https://cauribe.rice.edu/).
+Currently, I am fortunate to be advised by [Dr. C&eacute;sar Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) from Rice to work on exciting applications of optimal transport to food web network data analysis.
 Previously, I interned at Berkeley AI Research under [Dr. Alison Gopnik](http://www.gopniklab.berkeley.edu/alison) and MD Anderson Cancer Center under [Dr. Jagan Sastry](https://faculty.mdanderson.org/profiles/jagannadha_sastry.html).

 In my free time, I mostly watch movies and TV shows with my little sister.
 I also try to sprinkle my days with light math reading, a moderate amount of coding, and the occasional basketball games with my friends.